mnorin/kyocera-ppd-installer/README.md

 - Changed architecture detection method

 v.1.0.2.
 - Minor fix for ROSA linux.
-Don't now if it will work, but it probably should
+Don't know if it will work, but it probably should

 TODO:
 =====